Back to Our Work Insurance

 Insurance Claims Document Automation

-An automated claims intake pipeline that extracts, classifies, and routes structured data from medical records, invoices, and adjuster reports — cutting cycle time from weeks to days.
+AI agents that classify, extract, and route every claim document, medical records, invoices, and adjuster reports, end to end, cutting cycle time from weeks to days.

 The Challenge